how to marry in grenada

 If you have been divorced then the final divorce papers must be shown.

-If you are widowed then the death certificate of your previous spouse must be shown.
+If you are widowed then the death certificate of your previous spouse must be

 If your name has been changed by deed poll then legal proof must be shown.